 GOSBA is established in the Executive Department; the head of the office is a Special Secretary who is appointed by and serves at the pleasure of the Governor.
-The Special HB 556/Page 21

-Secretary's general duties are to advise the Governor on activities to promote the employment of minority persons in the State and any other matters that affect the rights and interests of minority persons and the communities in which they live.
+The Special Secretary's general duties are to advise the Governor on activities to promote the employment of minority persons in the State and any other matters that affect the rights and interests of minority persons and the communities in which they live.
 GOSBA has designated oversight, reporting, and outreach responsibilities related to the State's MBE program and responsibility for overseeing the State's Small Business Reserve program.
+MDOT is designated in State regulations as the State's MBE certification agency.